-The health benefits of vitamin C includes improved cardiovascular health, strengthens immune system and fights premature aging.
+The health benefits of vitamin C include improved cardiovascular health, strengthens the immune system and fights premature aging.
 It helps repair body tissues.
-Taking adequate amount of vitamin C enables you to fight stress.
+Taking an adequate amount of vitamin C enables you to fight stress.

 Best food sources – Blueberries, gooseberries, strawberries and oranges.

 Daily nutrition equivalent is a cup of blueberries and a cup of strawberries can help you get your required amount of Vitamin C.

 Also known as the sunshine vitamin, vitamin D is actually a pro-hormone that is produced by the body in response to sun exposure.